garden-io/garden/docs/reference/module-types/kubernetes.md

 # The maximum duration (in seconds) to wait for resources to deploy and become healthy.
 timeout: 300

+# Additional arguments to pass to `kubectl apply`.
+applyArgs:

 # Wait until the jobs have been completed.
 Garden will wait for as long as `timeout`.
 waitForJobs: false